utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

             └── ClassB.gdj
 ```

 Some do not like this hierarchical structure and especially for small games with not many scripts, this could be undesirable to work with.
-Hence, we let you turn of the hierarchical generation in your `build.gradle.kts`:
+Thus, we let you turn of the hierarchical generation in your `build.gradle.kts`:

 ```kotlin
 godot {
     isRegistrationFileHierarchyEnabled.set(false)
 }
 ```

-Which would result in a folder structure like this:
+Which would result in a folder structure like the following:

 - `com.mygame.packageA.ClassA`
 - `com.mygame.packageB.ClassB`